jameshughes89/cs101/site/topics/car-rental/car-rental.rst

         Calculate how much the renter needs to be charged based on the classification, the number of kms travelled and the age of the driver.

-        @rtype: float
+        :rtype: float
-        @param num_days: Number of days the car was rented.
+        :param num_days: Number of days the car was rented.
-        @param age: Age of the driver.
+        :param age: Age of the driver.
-        @param rental_code: The classification code (B ord D).
+        :param rental_code: The classification code (B ord D).
-        @param odometer_start: Odometer when the renter took the car.
+        :param odometer_start: Odometer when the renter took the car.
-        @param odometer_finish: Odometer when the renter returned the car.
+        :param odometer_finish: Odometer when the renter returned the car.
-        @return: The amount to charge the renter.
+        :return: The amount to charge the renter.
         """
         # Set up a variable for our total charge
         total_charge = 0